CenturyLinkCloud/PublicKB/Network/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md

       supply the public IP address space to be used to present your data center resources.</li>
   </ul>
   <li>Using the VPN as a fail-over for direct-connect customers (ex. you want to back-up your MPLS WAN with a VPN tunnel)</li>
+  <li>Redundant VPN - Verified with SonicWall using Dead Peer Detection - Note that some customer endpoints will not support redundancy, we will work with you on a case by case basis to determine compatiblity</li>
   <li>Certificate-based authentication</li>
   <li>Non-IP Address IKE identity (such as used with a dynamic remote peer IP address, or hostname-based identity strings)</li>
   <li>User requires assistance with their device (no technical expertise in-house) - we can provide one-time configuration assistance for most enterprise-class VPN endpoints:</li>